justinvasel/justinvasel.com/README.md

 # Do either A or B below to install required libraries

-# A) Install the components automatically
+# A) Install the components automagically
 make

 # B) Do it manually if you want